atharva-kakarot/AnimeMiru/README.md

+## Disclaimer
+This application uses the AniList API but is not endorsed or certified by AniList.
+All data provided by the API is owned by AniList.
+For more information, please visit AniList's official website.

-# animeMiru App
+# AnimeMiru App
-**animeMiru** is a simple web application that allows users to explore and discover information about their favourite anime series.
+**AnimeMiru** is a simple web application that allows users to explore and discover information about their favourite anime series.
 It leverages the **AniList API**, which provides anime-related data.

 ## Features